Kenai Refinery

 Community

 At Marathon Petroleum, we know that community is important.
 It's why we do what we do every day.
 So, aside from fueling the Kenai area, we also make it a priority to be actively involved in efforts that have a positive impact on the community.
-Listed below are some of the ways that we do just that.
+Listed below are some of the ways we do just that.

 Latest NewsSee all Kenai News